-Most of the above techniques consider approximations of aggregate queries on relational databases, with the exception of Ciaccia et al. [20, 21], who provide a probabilistic method for assessing how far an approximate answer is from the exact answer.
-Nevertheless, these works do not consider data series that are high-dimensional: their dimensionality (i.e., number of points in the series [30]) ranges from several hundreds to several thousands.
-We note that the framework of Ciaccia et al. [20, 21] does not explicitly target progressive similarity search.
-Furthermore, the approach has only been tested on datasets with up to 275K vectors with dimensionality of a few dozen, while we are targeting data series vectors in the order of hundreds of millions with dimensionality in the order of hundreds.
-Our experiments show that the probabilistic estimates that their methods [20, 21] provide are inaccurate and cannot support progressive similarity search.
+Most of the above techniques consider approximations of aggregate queries on relational databases, with the exception of Ciaccia et al. [31, 32], who provide a probabilistic method for assessing how far an approximate answer is from the exact answer.
+Nevertheless, these works do not consider data series that are high-dimensional2.
+We note that the framework of Ciaccia et al. [31,32] does not explicitly target progressive similarity search.
+Furthermore, the approach has only been tested on datasets with up to 275K vectors with dimensionality up to 100, while we are targeting data series vectors in the order of hundreds of millions (in our experiments we provide results with up to 267M series), and with dimensionality that can exceed 1000 (in our experiments we provide results with up to 1280).
+Our experiments show that the probabilistic estimates that their methods [31, 32] provide are inaccurate and cannot support progressive similarity search.

 In this study, we demonstrate the importance of providing progressive similarity search results on large time series collections.
 Our results show that there is a gap between the time the 1st Nearest Neighbour (1-NN) is found and the time when the search algorithm terminates.
 In other words, users often wait without any improvement in their answers.
 We further show that high-quality approximate answers are found very early, e.g., in less than one second, so they can support highly interactive visual analysis tasks.

-Figure 1 presents the approximate results of the iSAX2+ index [15] for four example queries on a 100M data series collection with seismic data [36], where we show the evolution of the approximation error as a percentage of the exact 1-NN distance.
+Figure 1 presents the approximate results of the iSAX2+ index [23] for four example queries on a 100M data series collection with seismic data [122], where we show the evolution of the approximation error as a percentage of the exact 1-NN distance.
 We observe that the algorithm provides approximate answers within a few milliseconds, and those answers gradually converge to the exact answer, which is the distance of the query from the 1-NN.
 Interestingly, the 1-NN is often found in less than 1 sec (e.g., see yellow line), but it takes the search algorithm much longer to verify that there is no better answer and terminate.
-This finding is consistent with previously reported results [21, 38].
+This finding is consistent with previously reported results [32, 57].

-Several similarity-search algorithms, such as the iSAX2+index [15] and the DSTree [85] (the two top performers in terms of data series similarity search [30]), provide very quick approximate answers.
+Several similarity-search algorithms, such as the iSAX2+ index [23] and the DSTree [134] (the two top performers in terms of data series similarity search [47]), provide very quick approximate answers.
 In this paper, we argue that such algorithms can be used as the basis for supporting progressive similarity search.
 Unfortunately, these algorithms do not provide any guarantees about the quality of their approximate answers, while our goal is to provide such guarantees.

 Proposed Approach.
-We develop the first progressive approaches for data series similarity search with probabilistic quality guarantees, which are scalable to very large data series collections.
-Our goal is to predict how much improvement is expected when the search algorithm is still running.
-Communicating this information to users will allow them to terminate a progressive search early and save time.
+We develop ProS, the first progressive approach for sequence search and classification with probabilistic quality guarantees, which is scalable to very large data series collections.
+Our goal is to predict how much improvement is expected when the algorithms are still running.
+Communicating this information to users will allow them to terminate a progressive analysis task early and save time.